NPR says it's cutting jobs by 10% as ad revenue drops

 "We were doing everything we could against the tide and couldn't keep clipping our costs as the revenue kept slipping," Lansing says.
 "And we finally got to the point where there was nothing really that we could cut big enough to fill a hole like that."

 In setting NPR's earlier rounds of budget cuts a couple months ago, Lansing consulted ahead of time with leaders of the unions representing workers at NPR with an eye to avoiding any layoffs.
-He won praise for doing so and says he informed leaders of SAG-AFTRA yesterday.
+He won praise for doing so and says he informed leaders of SAG-AFTRA on Tuesday about the impending job cuts.
 The union represents 570 people at NPR.
 Pat O'Donnell, the executive director of the union's Mid-Atlantic unit, could not be reached for comment for this story.

 Tech companies that also rely heavily on advertising are undergoing layoffs too.
 Amazon, Google, Meta and Microsoft have announced more than 50,000 job cuts combined in just the past few months.
 Yet the tech and media industries' prospects stand at odds with a tight labor market and low unemployment more broadly.

 The last time NPR faced such stark choices, it was 2008.
 During that financial crisis, NPR shut down shows and laid off scores of people.
 For several years, it eliminated salary increases and suspended retirement contributions.
-NPR's total workforce has grown by about 50 percent since its levels before the cuts caused by that financial crisis.
+NPR's total workforce has grown by about 50 percent since before that crisis.

-During the pandemic, NPR sidestepped layoffs by significant reductions in pay and retirement contributions, distributed with an eye to shielding less well-paid employees, so they were most sharply felt by the most highly compensated staffers and executives.
+During the pandemic, NPR sidestepped layoffs through temporary cuts to pay and retirement contributions, distributed with an eye to shielding less well-paid employees, so they were most sharply felt by the most highly compensated staffers and executives.
 This time, Lansing says he is not confident the money will return anytime soon, so the network and its board has to plan more strategically.

-Says Lansing, "Mood is dampening investment.
-Even the debate over the debt ceiling.
-Yet unemployment is low, people are spending money.
-I've never seen such conflicting economic data.
-But marketers are doing what marketers do."

 Last fall, when announcing the earlier cuts, Lansing said the network would have to make tough choices - and to "do less with less."
 Now, he says, it must drum up more creative income sources, like the licensing of the popular show How I Built This to Amazon's streaming services, which he says generates $8 million annually.